-This policy is intended to provide guidance to staff and management in the event of over-detention or inadvertent release.
+This policy is intended to provide guidance to staff and management to prevent and address overdetention or inadvertent release.

 Inadvertent release - Any instance of an incarcerated person being mistakenly released.

 Over-detention - Any instance of an incarcerated person being mistakenly detained beyond their scheduled release date.